 3. Agree On and Set Revenue Targets and KPIs

 A significant aspect of growth hacking is measuring success.
 There needs to be agreement on how much marketing contributes to the organization’s revenue targets and pipeline early in the planning process.
 This helps marketing understand its share of the load, and plan accordingly.
 Usually this is set at the start of a fiscal year.
-But for the rest of 2020, we recommend setting and agreeing to new targets at the beginning of each quarter.
+But it hasn’t been business as usual lately.
+We recommend setting and agreeing to new targets at the beginning of each quarter.

 At the same time, it’s worthwhile for the CMO and CFO to agree on how marketing’s contributions should be judged.
 These vary from organization to organization, but can be things like brand awareness, market intelligence, customer loyalty, and sales enablement.
 Establishing goals and how they’re measured early on, lets marketers track against these strategic targets and make adjustments with more or less campaigns and activities as needed.

 This leaves no ambiguity about which metrics defined effectiveness or how marketing created impact for the business.

 The Dream Team: Marketing and Finance